TRAECR: A Tool for Preprocessing Positron Emission Tomography Imaging for Statistical Modeling: Conclusion and Future Work

-In this paper, we present TRAECR, an integrated, user-friendly pre-processing tool for MRI and PET scans that consolidates critical steps including artifact detection, brain extraction, template registration, MRI-PET co-registration, COMBAT harmonization and RAVEL normalization into a single platform.
-This tool simplifies the neuroimaging workflow, reduces potential errors, and enhances efficiency, making it more accessible to researchers and clinicians by improving the reliability and comparability of neuroimaging data.
-Planned future enhancements include cross-platform compatibility validation, advanced artifact detection methods, support for additional imaging modalities, and automated parameter selection to further streamline pre-processing of imaging data.
+In this paper, we present TRAECR, an integrated, user-friendly pre-processing tool for reconstructed static PET volumes with corresponding MRI data.
+TRAECR consolidates key downstream preprocessing and quality-control steps, including artifact detection, brain extraction, template registration, MRI--PET co-registration, atlas-based parcellation, COMBAT harmonization, RAVEL normalization, QC visualization, and metadata review into a single reproducible workflow.
+By streamlining these steps, TRAECR reduces workflow complexity, minimizes potential processing errors, and supports more reliable and comparable neuroimaging data preparation for statistical modeling.